Week 3: Genome Analytics

 Basic Local Alignment Search Tool

-Please select the nucleotide blast option and open the file you created named
+Please select the nucleotide blast option and open the file you created from the samtools_faidx_subset process:

 region.subset.fna